 What is Health Decisions Resources?

-Health Decisions Resources is a grant making program of Massachusetts Health Decisions, Inc. (MHD), a 501(c)(3) tax exempt charitable organization.
+Health Decisions Resources provides grant funding to nonprofit organizations nationwide.
+It is a program of Massachusetts Health Decisions, Inc. (MHD), a 501(c)(3) tax exempt charitable organization.
 For more than 25 years, MHD has conducted educational programs for health care professionals, primarily on ethical issues and clinician-patient communication skills.
 It has also provided extensive education programs for members of the general public, most often on advance directives and other issues involved in making good health care decisions.
 Over the years, MHD has worked closely with the Massachusetts Medical Society, Hospital Association, Department of Public Health, and other organizations to develop educational projects and conduct programs throughout Massachusetts and New England.

-Health Decisions Resources (HDR) will operate as a mini-philanthropy to provide small grants to other organizations with charitable missions similar to MHD.
+Health Decisions Resources (HDR) operates as a mini-philanthropy to provide small grants to other organizations in any state with charitable missions similar to MHD.
 HDR is made possible by a bequest from Dr. Ivor and Mrs. Margaret Cornman, long-time residents of Woods Hole, Massachusetts and enthusiastic supporters of the work of Massachusetts Health Decisions for more than twenty years.

 Whom Do We Fund?